sudohaider/experimental-robotics-a2/README.md

 ## Documentation

-Code documentation is provided using the Doxygen tool.
-You can find the Doxygen documentation in the **main** branch.
+Code documentation is provided in the `docs` folder using the Doxygen tool.